opf/openproject/docs/release-notes/13-3-1/README.md

 #### Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

-Special thanks for reporting and finding bugs go to
+Special thanks for reporting and finding bugs go to Dennis St.

-Dennis St.
+Thank you to Syvert Fossdal for translating OpenProject into Norwegian.